mukka29/Operating-Systems/Assignment5/README.md

 Note: The log.txt file (generated with verbose mode, -v) is attached in the files section as a way to show how it exactly prints the output.

-## data.h and queue.h Files
+## data.h, res.h and queue.h Files
-* These files contains the constants used in the project.
+* These files contains the constants, variables and functions used in the other files .

 ## clean the executables:
 <ul> make clean </ul>